OUR STAFF

 He is a father, husband, longtime community organizer and educator from Central Brooklyn.
 From 1994 – 1998 he served as programming coordinator at the Caribbean Cultural Center African Diaspora Institute (CCC).
 He went on to receive his Masters in Human Service from Lincoln University in 1998.
 As a member and organizer with the Malcolm X Grassroots Movement, Mr. Akinwole-Bandele helped establish its campaign to counter police abuse and misconduct.
 He currently serves on the board of the Center for Constitutional Rights and is Board Chair at the Caribbean Cultural Center African Diaspora Institute.

-Kayla Johnson - Administrative Assistant
+Kayla Johnson - Executive Assistant

 Kayla started her journey with AFJ as an intern in college.
 Following her internship, she conducted a two-semester independent study with AFJ’s guidance.
 She started researching how felony disenfranchisement laws impact families with incarcerated loved ones and later researched how incarcerated people vote in Maine and Vermont prisons.